rubenayla/anki-importer/README.md

 ### 2. Installation

+Choose your preferred method to install the project dependencies:

+#### Automated Installation (Recommended)

-To get started, simply run the appropriate installation script for your operating system.
+To get started quickly, simply run the appropriate installation script for your operating system.
 This will install Poetry (if you don't have it) and all project dependencies.

 **Linux / macOS:**